snyk-labs/snyk-repo-issue-tracker/README.md

 Or if the projects are stable, one can disable that also.
 Note: both of these tasks generate and populate the cache directory, if that cache directory is reset, then this script will need to be run again with UPDATE_MAP and UPDATE_PROJECTS enabled.

+Refer to [this example](test/example.json) for a project file with issues present along with target data.